What we say

 Includes a shortlist of investments

 Charles Stanley Direct is a relatively cheap way to invest for those with less than £50,000 to invest, at 0.35% per year, plus any fund management costs.
 There are no fund dealing charges, so for investors putting small amounts into a few different funds on a monthly basis it is low cost.
 You can also buy company shares.
 There is also an annual £120 fee for a pension for investors holding less than £30,000 on the platform.

-It will be a bit overwhelming for less confident investors who have a huge range of investments to navigate and not that much help with any filters.
-There is lots of choice and research available.
 The so-called Foundation Fund list shows their favourite funds which is useful.
 There is also a range of all-in-one funds – the Charles Stanley Multi Asset Funds – for those that want all the investment done for them.
 These are active funds which are relatively pricey in comparison to passive options.

 Expect to pay about 1% all-in for a self-selected ‘active’ portfolio – this is good value.
 It’s worth considering for Junior ISAs too.